VTOL Urban Taxi Summit In Dallas

 Key Takeaways:

-• Uber aims to build awareness of its Elevate mission, foster collaboration, and define a path towards initial urban eVTOL operations.
+• The summit aims to build awareness, define Uber's role in the ecosystem, foster collaboration, and establish a path towards initial urban eVTOL operations.

 See a mistake?
 Contact us.